-Forty-eight year old Lillian Akotsi who hails from Lugale Sub location, Khajula location in Budalangi constituency is one of the displaced victims of the backwash floods who received support from the floods intervention project in a partnership between ADS Western and World Renew.
-Lillian, a mother of four was displaced together with her husband and children they were putting up in a neighbour’s home they had been allocated a small hut that was the serving as the neighbour’s store.
+Forty-eight-year-old Lillian Akotsi who hails from Lugale Sub location, Khajula location in Budalangi constituency is one of the displaced victims of the backwash floods who received support from the floods intervention project in a partnership between ADS Western and World Renew.
+Lillian, a mother of four was displaced together with her husband and children they were putting up in a neighbor’s home they had been allocated a small hut that was then serving as the neighbor’s store.

 Lillian’s story represents the plight of the 35000 persons who were among the 6000 households displaced by floods in Busia by April 2020.
 The floods were particularly severe because it combined the flooding of River Nzoia and backflow floods from Lake Victoria.
 Backflow floods occur when the water inflow into the lake exceeds the normal rate of outflow out of the lake through the outlet channels and evaporation.
-Towards the end of the year 2019 the catchment area of Lake Victoria received above average precipitation which resulted into increased levels of water of the lake.
+Towards the end of the year 2019, the catchment area of Lake Victoria received above-average precipitation which resulted in increased levels of water of the lake.

-Thanks to the ADSW’s intervention, Lillian could manage to keep her six children warm at night with blanket she received.
-The risk of malaria and water borne diseases was relieved by the distribution of mosquito nets and water purifiers respectively.
+Thanks to the ADSW’s intervention, Lillian could manage to keep her six children warm at night with the blanket she received.
+The risk of malaria and water-borne diseases was relieved by the distribution of mosquito nets and water purifiers respectively.
 Lastly, the tarpaulin that was distributed was erected by her husband and provided storage space for their household items.
-The water container provided enabled the household to store enough household water for five days before need for refilling.
+The water container provided enabled the household to store enough household water for five days before the need for refilling.

-Photo: Canon Peter Mudy CEO ADS Western(left), The Anglican Diocese of Nambale Bishop(2nd left) and the are MP issues assorted household items to a victim of floods
+Photo: Canon Peter Mudy CEO ADS Western(left), The Anglican Diocese of Nambale Bishop(2nd left) and the area MP issues assorted household items to a victim of floods